rob-coaching/js-dates-fullstack-guide/README.md

-# JavaScript Dates & Date Filtering
+# JavaScript Dates & Filtering by date in backend

 ## Intro
 In JS there is a topic that s*cks like almost none other: DATE operations.